jvanasco/pyramid_forksafe/README.md

 pyramid_forksafe
 ================

-This package creates standardized Pyramid events for forking hooks in popular containers.
+This package creates standardized Pyramid events for various forking hooks in popular deployment containers.

-This allows you to write generic fork routines, and easily swap containers during deployment or development.
+Using `pyramid_forksafe` allows a developer to write generic routines for forking events, allowing them to easily swap containers during deployment or development.

-The event will be invoked with the application's `config`, through which you can access `config.registry` and `config.registry.settings`
+Each event is invoked with the application's `registry`, through which one can access `registry.settings`

+## Why?

+Pyramid is Thread Safe, which is different than Fork Safe.

+Several popular libraries are not fork-safe:

+* SqlAlchemy's connection pool is not fork-safe.
+Your deployment *must* call `engine.dispose()` after a fork.
+* PyMongo's connections and locks are not fork-safe.
+The entire client must be replaced after a fork.
+* PyCrypto's Random generator will only work correctly if Random.atfork() is called.

+In some situations, a developer may need to access the registry and/or settings during postfork actions.
+Getting this information into a custom hook can be a hassle, as one will need to write against each container's API instead of Pyramid's.

 ## Usage - Generic

-Include a SPECIFIC container package in your `environment.ini` file (or main config)

-	# development.ini
-    pyramid.includes = pyramid_forksafe.containers.uwsgi

 Define a GENERIC hook.

-    def post_fork_hook(config):
+    def post_fork_hook(_registry):
         cyrpto_atfork()
-        models.engine.dispose(config)
+        models.engine.dispose(_registry)
     config.add_subscriber(post_fork_hook, ApplicationPostFork)

-You can even import the generic package in your `environment.ini` file (or main config), and this will try to enable services
+You can import the generic package in your `environment.ini` file (or main config), and this will try to enable services if possible:

 	# development.ini
     pyramid.includes = pyramid_forksafe

+or you may wish to import a SPECIFIC container package in your `environment.ini` file (or main config)

+	# development.ini
+    pyramid.includes = pyramid_forksafe.containers.uwsgi

+Currently, this approach only works for `uWSGI`.  `gunicorn` requires another approach.

 ## Usage - uWSGI